JanSharp/VRCCustomInteractsAndPickups/notes.md

   - [x] make default raycast distance short, just long enough to be able to reach something on the ground without having to touch it, like when using half body, sitting IRL but standing in VRChat, you can't actually reach the ground in that case
 - [ ] make interaction/use text rotate centered on themselves, not their parent which is notably offset
   - [ ] the issue is knowing the center of the text.
 Does text mesh pro have a function to check the width and height of rendered text?
+  - [ ] maybe position the text centered above the hand and make the text centered.
+This would make it just work, with the difference being that text would now be above the hand rather than to the side
 - [x] most likely move interaction text just next to the hand rather than the in world object
 - [ ] make the interact and pickup scripts have a singleton dependency on the manager
 - [x] add OnInteractDown event.
 This makes it so that interact listeners don't have all of the interact related properties shown in the inspector, and enables having the listener on the same object as the interact script without having VRC interact also show up